betodealmeida/shillelagh/README.rst

 .. code-block:: bash

     $ shillelagh
-    sql> SELECT * FROM a_table
+    🍀> SELECT * FROM a_table

-There is also an `experimental backend <https://shillelagh.readthedocs.io/en/latest/postgres.html>`_ that uses Postgres with the `Multicorn2 <http://multicorn2.org/>`_ extension.
-First, install the additional dependencies:
+There is also an `experimental backend <https://shillelagh.readthedocs.io/en/latest/postgres.html>`_ that uses Postgres with the `Multicorn2 <http://multicorn2.org/>`_ extension, and another one using `sqlglot <https://sqlglot.com/sqlglot.html>`_.

+To run the Postgres backend, first install the additional dependencies:

 .. code-block:: bash